No New Community Cases; 2 Cases Of COVID-19 In Managed Isolation

 There are no new cases of COVID-19 to report in the community in New Zealand today.

-Since 1 January 2021, there have been 76 historical cases, out of a total of 541 cases.
+Since 1 January 2021, there have been 76 historical cases, out of a total of 539 cases, as one previously confirmed case has now been classified as historical.

-One previously reported case has now recovered and the total number of active cases in New Zealand today is 24.
+The number of previously reported cases that have now recovered is two.
+The total number of active cases in New Zealand today is 23.

 All passengers travelling on a return green flight must also complete the Nau Mai Râ contact information and complete the health declaration to confirm they have not visited a location of interest.